cmagnobarbosa/Redes/README.md

 # Cliente Terminal:

+Acesse a pasta do cliente terminal.

 > python cliente.py

 # Cliente Interface:

 Configure o ip e a porta do servidor no arquivo config

+Acesse a pasta do cliente com interface.

 * Requisito